 The electric and natural gas utility industries are from time to time affected by catastrophic events, such as unusually severe weather and significant and widespread failures of plant and equipment.
 Other catastrophic occurrences, such as terrorist attacks on utility facilities, may occur in the future.
-Such events could inhibit the Company's ability to deliver electric or natural gas to its customers for an extended period, which could adversely affect the Company's financial condition and results of operations.
+Such events could inhibit the Company's ability to deliver electric or natural gas to its customers for an extended period, which could affect customer satisfaction and adversely affect the Company's financial condition and results of operations.
+If customers, legislators, or regulators develop a negative opinion of the Company, this could result in increased regulatory oversight and could affect the returns on equity that the Company is allowed to earn.
 Also, if the Company is unable to recover a significant amount of costs associated with catastrophic events in its rates, or if the Company's recovery of such costs in its rates is significantly delayed, then the Company's financial condition and results or operations may be adversely affected.